Room Additions – Cost and Savings Analysis

 Turning your home into a construction zone may not have been in your mind when you bought your dream home; but when the right opportunity comes along, doing a remodeling could be your best option.
 Millions of homeowners have discovered the potential and value of remodeling.
 It is time for you to find out.

-Before we begin some useful cost-value analysis of home remodeling, let us look around some facts.
+Before we begin some useful cost-value analysis of home remodeling, let us look around at some facts.
 Remodeling magazines publish the importance of remodeling a home by telling people that it improves the home's livability and enhances the home's appeal for potential buyers.
 That's true until now.
-In fact, the highest remodeling comes from updating kitchen and baths.
-Home office is another area that increases a home's value.
+In fact, the highest remodeling comes from updating the kitchen and baths.
+The home office is another area that increases a home's value.

 Payback after a home remodeling is defined as the total investment a homeowner can earn back upon selling the home.
-In general, when a kitchen is upgraded, the homeowner can recoup around 101% of the money invested on the project.
-Similarly, upgrading a bathroom will earn 85% of the cost, adding family room 86%, adding master bedroom 85% and adding sun-room 71% within a year, maybe more later.
+In general, when a kitchen is upgraded, the homeowner can recoup around 101% of the money invested in the project.
+Similarly, upgrading a bathroom will earn 85% of the cost, adding a family room 86%, adding a master bedroom 85% and adding sunroom 71% within a year, maybe more later.
 Here is a list of returns (% of cost recouped) for different remodeling projects in different states.

 Kitchen remodeling CT - 125%